prateekkumarweb/timetableiith/README.md

   $ npm install
   ```
 * Edit the files `slots.yaml`, `courses.yaml` and `segments.json`.
-  Note that `segments.yaml` is of this format:
+  Note that `segments.yaml` is of the following format:
   ```json
   [
     ["segment1 start date", "segement1 end date"],